carpentries-lab/python-aos-lesson/setup.md

 > ~~~
 > {: .language-bash}
 >
-> Or you can create a new environment called `pyaos-lesson`
+> OR you can create a new environment called `pyaos-lesson`
 > and install the packages there:
 > ~~~
 > $ conda create -n pyaos-lesson jupyter xarray netCDF4 cartopy cmocean cmdline_provenance